-Emphasis of Matters
+Emphasis of Matter

-As more completely disclosed in Note 2 to the consolidated financial statements, as part of its Neighborhood Lending Program contract with the City of Chicago, Illinois, the Organization makes loans to individuals that bear no interest and do not become due and payable until the occurrence of a future event, as defined in the contract.
-These deferred loans are recorded net of allowance for loan losses and discounted to their present value.
+As more completely described in Note 2 to the consolidated financial statements, as part of its Neighborhood Lending Program contract with the City of Chicago, Illinois, the Organization makes loans to individuals that bear no interest and do not become due and payable until the occurrence of a future event, as defined in the contract.
+These deferred loans are recorded net of allowance for loans losses and discounted to their present value.
 The Organization believes its estimates of the allowance for loan losses for these loans are adequate; however, the Organization has limited historical experience to support these estimates given that few loans have entered repayment status.
-Accordingly, there is reasonable possibility of a change in these estimates in the near term as the Organization continues to accumulate and analyze historical data.
+Accordingly, there is a reasonable possibility of a change in these estimates in the near term, as the Organization continues to accumulate and analyze historical data.
+Our opinion is not modified with respect to this matter.